 The ESGP has agreements with four different colleges to provide a specified number of teaching assistants in the fields of biology, natural resources, chemistry, and engineering as a match to GRA funding provided by your advisor.
 Please reach out to your potential advisor about availability of GRA funding, which would then give you 2 semesters of GTA funding through EGSP.

 ESGP Program Graduate Research Associateships (GRA)

-A Graduate Administrative Associate position is offered each year through the ESGP office.
-Once again, this is a match when your advisor provides GRA funding.
+A Graduate Research Associate position is offered each year through the ESGP office.
+Once again, this is a one year match when your advisor provides remaining years of funding.